simonpicard/simonmyway.com/content/posts/swapping-my-company-car-for-a-bike-1000-km-later.md

 ![A table containing new bikes in the Canyon's outlet matching my search criteria](/img/posts/canyon-monitor-table.jpg) <!-- {.center} -->

-This whole script has been coded in _Python_ and deployed on _Google Cloud Platform_ using _Cloud Functions_ and _Cloud Storage_, [the code is open source](https://github.com/simonpicard/canyon-outlet-monitor).
+This whole script has been coded in _Python_ and deployed on _Google Cloud Platform_ using _Cloud Functions, Storage, Pub Sub_ and _Scheduler_, [the code is open source](https://github.com/simonpicard/canyon-outlet-monitor).

 After a couple of weeks, my dream _Canyon_ bike was still too expensive, even discounted up to 10%.
 You can check out all the discounted bikes I scrapped in [this CSV table](https://github.com/simonpicard/canyon-outlet-monitor/blob/main/data/canyon_monitor_bikes.csv) if you want to make some stats.
 Hence, I changed my tune by looking at other bike brands.
 I learned about [_Cube_](https://www.cube.eu/), apparently having a strong quality to price ratio, partially due to a low marketing spending, similar to _OnePlus_ back in the days.
 Their [_Touring Hybrid One 400_](https://www.cube.eu/2022/e-bikes/city-tour/on-road/touring-hybrid/cube-touring-hybrid-one-400-greynblue/) checked all the boxes, including the price!